Armed Forces of Belarus

-In 2017, IISS estimated that personnel in the armed forces numbered 49,000, and nearly 350,000 reserves.
+In 2025, IISS estimated that active personnel in the armed forces numbered 48,600, along with 289,500 in the reserve, the population of those who were in the military over the previous five years.
 Most soldiers are conscripts serving for a period of 18 months, although there is an alternative service option.
-The Belarusian military still holds many Soviet military laws and holds high numbers of reserve personnels as a high priority.
+The Belarusian military still holds many Soviet military laws and holds high numbers of reserve personnel as a high priority.

 Belarus conducted military reforms in the early 2000s which reshaped its armed forces as a relatively effective force for a small state in somewhat difficult economic conditions.
-Since the 2010s the Belarusian military has been more closely integrated with the Russian Armed Forces, with strategic and operational level exercises placing the ground and special forces of Belarus under Russia's 1st Guards Tank Army, and the air and air defense forces under the 6th Air and Air Defence Forces Army.
+Since the 2010s the Belarusian military has been more closely integrated with the Russian Armed Forces, with strategic and operational level exercises placing the ground and special forces of Belarus under Russia's 1st Guards Tank Army, and the air force and air defense forces under Russia's 6th Guards Air and Air Defence Forces Army.